Kat Blaque: Illustration

 In 2015, Blaque also teamed up with fellow artist and YouTuber Franchesca Ramsey to animate Ramsey's story "Sometimes You're A Caterpillar".
 This short film addresses privilege and has since been shared on several sites, including Everyday Feminism, Upworthy, Mic, and MTV.

 Other ventures

 Blaque has contributed to websites such as Everyday Feminism and the Huffington Post's Black Voices section.
-Blaque participated in a panel on writing transgender characters at San Diego's 2015 Comic-Con and was the keynote speaker at the University of Toledo's LGBTQA History month celebration.
+Blaque participated in a panel on writing transgender characters at the 2015 San Diego Comic-Con and was the keynote speaker at the University of Toledo's LGBTQA History month celebration.